Shravsssss/WalletWise/README.md

 These functionalities make WalletWise a comprehensive, intuitive, and efficient financial management tool, catering to diverse user needs.

-## Future Enhancements & Milestones
+## Future Enhancements and Milestones

 ### Expanding the budget allocation and tracking to multiple currencies.
 Integrate a currency exchange API, update the database schema, and implement currency conversion with a user-friendly interface for multi-currency support.